 We've ranked them from cheapest to most expensive for each date:

-Cheapest price for a family of four for a week in early April 2021, during UK school holidays:
+Cheapest price for a family of four for a week in April 2024, during UK school holidays:

 As you can see, Beaches Ochos Rios in Jamaica was consistently the cheapest of the three Beaches Resorts in our price comparisons.
-The difference in price from the cheapest to the most expensive was usually somewhere between £500 and £4000 per week, with one instance where it was £19,000 (I think the Christmas 2020 date at Beaches Turks and Caicos was a bit of an exception).
+The difference in price from the cheapest to the most expensive was usually somewhere between £2000 and £5000 per week.

 Beaches Negril in Jamaica was usually the mid-priced option, although for most dates there wasn't much between that resort and Beaches Turks and Caicos.